PickMyTrade Advanced Trading Features: TP/SL, Reverse, Partial Close

 1. Introduction #

-• advance_tp_sl: Enables assigning different take-profits and stop-losses to portions of a trade.
+• advance_tp_sl(Multiple TP/SL): Assign different take-profits and stop-losses to portions of a single trade, enabling scaling out strategies.

-• reverse_action: Allows reversing trade direction for selected accounts within a multi-account setup.
+• reverse_action: Reverse trade direction for selected accounts in a multi-account setup, ideal for hedging or split strategies.

-• same_direction_ignore: Prevents duplicate orders in the same direction if an order or position is already open.
+• same_direction_ignore: Prevent duplicate orders in the same direction if an order or position is already active.

 Table of Contents #